1jour1vin

 Terroirs

-A plot located in the commune of Comblanchien, near the famous Nuits Saint Georges Premier Cru, Clos de la Maréchale.
-The soil is deep, composed of alluvial deposits and sediments.
+A vineyard located in the commune of Comblanchien, near the famous Nuits-Saint-Georges 1er Cru, the Clos de la Maréchale.
+The soil is deep, composed of alluvial deposits and sediments

 Viticulture

-Sustainable farming without any synthetic additives.
-Work is carried out using tractors or horses for the least accessible vineyards.
-No deep plowing, but surface work to preserve the soil structure.
+Sustainable viticulture with no synthetic additives.
+Work is done using a tractor or, for the least accessible vineyards, by horse.
+No deep plowing is practiced; instead, only surface-level work is carried out to preserve the soil structure.

 Livestock farming